Having the right ecommerce marketing strategy for your business is critical to achieving what you want for your ecommerce business.

 These are vast to list, and, in reality, nobody knows all of them or quite how they weigh in terms of ranking position (which is by design at Google, even within their own internal teams).

 - Optimizing your pages to not only load quickly across all device types but also load elegantly so that content isn’t "janky" and jumping around as elements of the page are loading (see useful guide here on Cumulative Layout Shift).

 - Ensuring sure you don’t have too many redirects in place or code that blocks pages from being rendered to website crawlers trying to index the HTML of your pages.

 Is your site technically positioned to rank well organically in search engine results pages (SERPs)?

 Some of these I covered in the previous point.
 Nevertheless, defining what you want to achieve from your organic SEO campaigns with your tech team can pay dividends in the longer term.

-Developers need to always be aware of how their work can impact SEO.
-It’s far easier to have this in place from day one, rather than having to keep going back over your content and having to constantly raise change requests for improvements.
+Developers always need to be aware of how their work can impact SEO.
+It’s far easier to have this in place from Day One rather than having to keep going back over your content and having to raise change requests for improvements constantly.

 Technical SEO for ecommerce can have a direct cost from development resources, either internally or via a 3rd party.
-However, the resulting changes that you make to please search engines will also benefit your site users by providing a better experience whilst browsing your site.
+However, the resulting changes that you make to please search engines will also benefit your site users by providing a better customer experience while browsing your site.

 Areas to focus on are site security, site loading speed, and accessibility improvements.

-Many businesses often use their customer database or CRM to capture data on and gain insights to eCommerce customers and their purchases.
+Many businesses often use their customer database or CRM to capture data on and gain insights into ecommerce customers and their purchases.